PositiveTechnologies/flower/README.md

 the tracker in `:tracker-url`, and your current projects in `:tracker-projects`.
 Make sure you specified the `:auth` key in `start-component`.

-There is a shorthand notation to create single tracker record:
+Here is a shorthand notation to create a single tracker record:

 ```clj
 (def pt-github-tracker (tracker.core/get-tracker "https://github.com/PositiveTechnologies/flower"))